 The lockdown notice is an audible announcement sounded through speakers on campus.
 Students should immediately seek shelter in the closest building.
 They should seek shelter in the safest location available and quietly remain out of sight until the all clear is sounded.

 The school has a comprehensive crisis plan that will be put into effect in the case of a crisis.
 If it is necessary to evacuate the campus, the upper school community will follow this agreed upon plan.
 More specific details are available through the division office.
 Please know that the information provided by the parents indicating the primary contact for their student is vital.
-Please check the Parent Portal to ensure that your contact information is current.
+Please check the Parent Portal to ensure that your contact information is current

-Every upper school student has an adviser who will answer questions about any aspect of school life, assist with enrollment, review grades and academic goals, be an advocate in any area of school life, especially disciplinary actions, and work to resolve problems.
+Every upper school student has an adviser who can answer questions about any aspect of school life, assist with enrollment, review grades and academic goals, be an advocate in any area of school life, especially disciplinary actions, and work to resolve problems.
 Advisers will meet individually with advisees two to three times per semester, more often as deemed necessary by the adviser or advisee.
-The entire group of advisees (about 11-12 students from various grade levels) will meet on a regular basis, usually every Friday.
+The entire group of advisees (about 11-12 students from various grade levels) meet on a regular basis, usually every Tuesday.

 Parents should consider the adviser as their primary contact at school, calling on the adviser for help with concerns or for information relevant to the areas listed above.
 The adviser will either take appropriate action or direct parents to the appropriate resource person.

-Similarly, the student should use the adviser as an advocate and source of information.
+Similarly, students should use the adviser as an advocate and source of information.
 While students new to the upper school are assigned an adviser, returning students have an opportunity in the spring to request another teacher as their adviser.
 Students who do not request a change remain in the same advisory group all four years of upper school.

 At times, this outside support may take the form of inpatient treatment.
-In these instances, before a student returns to school (following an evaluation due to elevated risk of suicide or suicidal intention) a letter or copy of the documented current treatment plan from a mental health facility or licensed mental health provider stating that the student is no longer at imminent risk for harming him/herself or others shall be provided to the school.
+In these instances, before a student returns to school (following an evaluation due to elevated risk of suicide or suicidal intention), a letter or copy of the documented current treatment plan from a mental health facility or licensed mental health provider stating that the student is no longer at imminent risk for harming him/herself or others, shall be provided to the school.
 The school may also require that a release form be signed to facilitate communication between the school and the outside support system.

 A voluntary intervention program is available to students who may be engaged in drug-related activities, but who are seeking assistance for discontinuing these activities through voluntary intervention.
 The voluntary intervention program assumes the following: